Idaho State Police car crashes into another vehicle during high-speed chase in Idaho Falls - Local News 8

 "As I was getting off of work, I pulled onto the Pancheri bridge, and I had a cop coming from South Colorado… as I took a right turn, there was another cop in that left turn lane," Leighton said.

-"He pulls all the way around, bloops me, turns on his lights, and and speeds up towards the high way… then I see two more cops coming down from broadway with their lights on, going 60 mph.
+"He pulls all the way around, bloops me, turns on his lights, and speeds up towards the highway… then I see two more cops coming down from Broadway with their lights on, going 60 mph.

 They go past me, and I'm pretty sure they turn onto Pancheri.
 I'm pretty sure they they figured out [the state trooper] crashed over here, but the highway ones, I'd guess they come through downtown- kind of all ended up right here.